Lecrapouille/MyLogger/README.md

 [MyLogger](https://github.com/Lecrapouille/MyLogger)
 is an ultra basic but thread safe file logger used for my GitHub C++ projects.
-This library also embeds utily classes such as filename and path manipulation.
 I used MyLogger for having logs in a file instead of poluting the console (stdout and stderr).

-This project has not been made for projects needing intensive log usages or complex logging mechanism (rolling, asynchrone logs ...) and as better alternative you can use https://github.com/gabime/spdlog instead.
+Dear user, I do not recommend to use it, there are better alternative you can have using complex logging mechanism (rolling, asynchrone logs ...) i.e. https://github.com/gabime/spdlog instead.
+This project is here for solving some needs of mine.

 ## Prerequisite